The Fine Print

 • Regardless of the season, learn how to use a cow call.
 During rifle seasons, a quick cow call is the best way to stop a running elk.

 • For archery hunts and rifle rut hunts, learn the basic bugles and cow sounds.
-Phelps and Native game calls provide great, easy-to-use calls.
+Phelps and Native game calls provide great, easy-to-use diaphragm calls.
 Native makes my favorite bugle tube.

 20 Rounds of ammo